 Yes!
 We are proud to have the ability to provide dual-language therapy in English and Spanish and we look forward to providing therapy resources to the Latinx community specifically.

 Since there are many reasons for someone to seek therapy, it is specific to each individual when they feel they are ready to be finished.
 If you are using therapy to address a defined behavior and that behavior has shifted so that it is no longer causing distress, you can discuss the possibility of termination with your therapist.
 Many people use therapy as a source of support and self-care through the ups and downs of life, in which case therapy isn’t necessarily something to work towards finalizing.
 When starting therapy, you and the therapist will discuss your specific goals and how you will know when those goals have been met.

-Currently we are in-network for Blue Cross Blue Shield PPO, Blue Choice, and Cigna.
-We plan to be in-network with Aetna in the Spring of 2022.
+Currently we are in-network for Blue Cross Blue Shield PP0, Blue Choice, Aetna, Cigna, and Optum/United.
 If you have a difference insurance, we will collect the full fee each session and provide you with a superbill to send to your insurance company.
 Often time, insurances will reimburse a portion of the charge at their out-of-network rate.
 You may contact your insurance company to learn more about the specific reimbursement that you can expect based on your plan.
 If you are paying out of pocket, we will provide you with a Good Faith Estimate so that you can anticipate the amount owed.